opencitations/metadata/development/02/formal-competency-questions.md

 ## CQ2.1.
 Document components in which pointers occur

-Given a document X, for each reference, retrieve all the document components (section/paragraph/sentence/text chunk) wherein in-text reference pointers are located.
+Given a document X, for in-text reference pointers, retrieve all the document components (section/paragraph/sentence/text chunk) wherein they are located.

 ```
 SELECT DISTINCT ?rp ?sent (group_concat(distinct ?des; separator="; ") as ?parents) ?beLit